rhochreiter/portfolio.laboratory/README.md

-# portfolio.diagnosis
+# Portfolio Optimization Laboratory

-Portfolio Diagnosis Tool / Package for R
+Portfolio Optimization Laboratory Package for R. To be used with package `portfolio.optimization`